cougargt/MkvAc3ToMp3/README.md

 I found separate tools that could do each piece.
 You'll need to install mkvToolsNix, eca3to, and the lame.exe converter.
 I put all but mkvToolsNix into a tools folder.

 It does not recurse or delete the source files.
 It does clean-up intermediary files.
-It will relabel the source mkv to .old.
+It will relable the source mkv to .old.